November 2, 2025

 • Link to relevant runbooks and dashboards.

-• Log every message, command, and action to build a complete, accurate timeline.
+• Log every message, command, and action into a complete timeline.

 • Analyze recent deployments and changes to suggest likely root causes.

-• Surface similar past incidents to provide context and proven resolutions.
+• Surface similar past incidents with proven resolutions.

-• Automatically draft status updates for both technical and business stakeholders.
+• Draft status updates for technical and business audiences.

-• Summarize long incident channel discussions to help late joiners get up to speed quickly.
+• Summarize long incident discussions for late joiners.

 Tool Chat-Native Key Strength Primary Tradeoff